ZiRO-Bot/Z3R0/README.md

 ## Plans

-- Docker/Podman support (Need testing and docker-compose sample)
+- Docker/Podman support (Need to somehow reduce docker image size)
 - Event for ~~member boosting a guild~~ (Just need to implement setup for it)
 - Tags (stripped version of custom command)
 - Unify categories/exts emoji